f3d-app/f3d/doc/user/01-QUICKSTART.md

 After opening your file in F3D, press <kbd>H</kbd> to open a list of shortcuts.

-See the [supported file formats](02-SUPPORTED_FORMATS.md) page for the full list of file types that F3D can open.
+See the [supported file formats](02-SUPPORTED_FORMATS.md) page for the full list of file formats that F3D can open.

 ## Construct scenes